Steve Bray: 2020 onwards

 While protesting near Parliament on 28 June 2022, Bray had his amplification equipment seized by police under the Police, Crime, Sentencing and Courts Act, which had come into force earlier that day.
 Bray described the police powers introduced in the Act as "fascist" and an attack on the right to protest.
+His liberty to protest has been defended by Gus Carter in The Spectator who considered that his post-Brexit protests were a joke and as ineffective as a Japanese soldier fighting on many years after the end of World War II but nonetheless in the tradition of English political eccentricity.

-On 7 July 2022, at the request of actor Hugh Grant, Bray played the tune "Yakety Sax" following the announcement by Boris Johnson that he was resigning as prime minister.
+On 7 July 2022, at the request of actor Hugh Grant, Bray played the Benny Hill theme tune "Yakety Sax" following the announcement by Boris Johnson that he was resigning as prime minister.
 In an interview in The Guardian in July 2022, Bray said Brexit had been "the start of something far bigger" and had indicated wider flaws in the British political system.

-In September 2022, Bray told foreign secretary James Cleverly that "your party is finished - the sooner you’re out of the UK the better", which Cleverly perceived as a racist "go home" comment.
+In September 2022, Bray told foreign secretary James Cleverly that "your party is finished – the sooner you’re out of the UK the better", which Cleverly perceived as a racist "go home" comment.
 Bray denied the claim and posted a video of the full exchange online, saying that he had previously made the same comment to Jacob Rees-Mogg and Dominic Raab.

-In late March 2023, Bray promoted on Twitter a doctored photograph of Suella Braverman set against the backdrop of Auschwitz Birkenau.
+In October 2023, Bray attended the Conservative Party Conference in Manchester while wearing a shirt bearing pro-EU slogans to ask attendees "Where are the Brexit benefits?".
+He then had a physical altercation with an attendee and was escorted off the premises while continuing to protest.
+In March 2024, after repeated warnings, the Metropolitan Police seized Bray's amplifying equipment as he was using the equipment in an area where its use was prohibited.

+In May 2024, Bray disrupted Prime Minister Rishi Sunak's announcement of a July election with D:Ream's song "Things Can Only Get Better", a Labour Party theme song during its 1997 election campaign.
+He was subsequently banned from every street around Whitehall and Parliament.
+In a statement Bray later said: "Police just served an order on me and banned me from every street around Whitehall and Parliament.
+Apparently 2 people complained.
+Probably Rishi Sunak and his wife."

 SODEM

-SODEM was a political movement founded by Steve Bray in September 2017.
+SODEM was a political organisation founded by Steve Bray in September 2017.
 It was an acronym for Stand of Defiance European Movement, and its colours were yellow on blue.
-A previous action was to secretly place the European flag on an empty flagpole outside the Neath Port Talbot council offices on 19 August 2018.
-Elspeth Williams, who shared a flat in London with Bray, ran SODEM's social media output.
+It was responsible for secretly placing the European flag on an empty flagpole outside the Neath Port Talbot County Borough Council offices, on 19 August 2018.
+Elspeth Williams, who shared a flat in London with Bray and other protestors, ran SODEM's social media output.
 SODEM was dissolved as a company in January 2021.